 "I want one of those."

 "We can do that.
 Come this way please."
-The apron-clad attendant led him to a display of saws with teeth that bit the air.
-Each one looked like it was going to be the one to slice his fingers off and still want more after that.
+The apron-clad attendant led him to a display of saws with teeth looking like they were biting the air, like they were going to slice his fingers off and still want more.
 He thought of his mother.